loganmzz/l3mpire-docker-test/README.md

 * Jenkins master should avoid handling jobs.
 But secondary agents can be deployed as container.

 * Jenkins pipeline should limit their responsabilities to environment setup (envrionment variables, configuration files, docker image, ...) and delegates to scripts/tools.
 So, actions can be run easily run outside of Jenkins (developer workstation, another CI/CD, ...).

+* `node-app` publish and deployment has no release/versioning management

+* `node-app` deployment has no "working" area (only a transient one for pipeline duration)